Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

 Another great option is this offering from the team over at Handground.
 This grinder has had design input from thousands of coffee enthusiasts and was actually a Kickstarter project.
 Since its full launch, it has gained popularity as being a top contender in the world of manual coffee grinders.

-It features 15 grind settings and between each setting, there is a half step which allows you to fine-tune your grind even more.
-Simply twist the numbered ring to 1 to grind an espresso grind or twist to 8 for the more coarse French Press grind.
-The built-in ceramic conical burr combined with the triple mounted axle that stops wobble guarantees a uniform grind every time.
-The hopper holds exactly 10 grams of whole coffee beans which is perfect for the AeroPress and other brew methods when you’re brewing for one.
+It features 15 grind settings, and between each setting, there is a half step that allows you to fine-tune your grind even more.
+Simply twist the numbered ring to 1 to grind an espresso grind or twist to 8 for the more coarse grind, perfect for the French Press coffee maker.
+The built-in ceramic conical burr combined with the triple-mounted axle that stops wobbling guarantees a uniform grind every time.
+The hopper holds exactly 10 grams of whole coffee beans, which is perfect for the AeroPress and other brew methods when you’re brewing for one.

-Cleaning is super easy and it takes just seconds to disassemble Handground grinder for cleaning.
-Simply turn the burr with the palm of your hand and the burr mill slides out allowing you to wash the grinder without damaging the grinding burr.
+Cleaning this grinder is super easy, and it takes just seconds to disassemble the Handground grinder for cleaning.
+Simply turn the burr with the palm of your hand, and the burr mill slides out, allowing you to wash the grinder without damaging the grinding burr.

 Hario Skerton Ceramic Coffee Mill

-The Hario Skerton is widely expected to be the grinder that other grinders try to be, it’s a classic that although simple, churns out some of the best ground coffee at home.
-You can read my full hands-on Hario Skerton review for ins-and-outs of this manual grinder.
+The Hario Skerton is widely expected to be the grinder that other grinders try to be; it’s a classic that, although simple, churns out some of the best ground coffee at home.

-What I like about the glass jar is that is can be doubled up as a glass for drinking for you can also use the provided screw lid to turn it into a sealed container for holding ground coffee or anything for that matter.
+What I like about the glass jar is that it can be doubled up as a glass for drinking, for you can also use the provided screw lid to turn it into a sealed container for holding ground coffee or anything for that matter.

-Just like the other camping grinders on the list, the Hario Skerton features a durable ceramic grinding burr and an adjustable dial that can be turned to lock in your preferred grind setting.
-The Hario Skerton is one of the best hand grinders for the traveling coffee enthusiast or even the home enthusiast on a limited budget.
+Like the other camping grinders on the list, the Hario Skerton features a durable ceramic grinding burr and an adjustable dial that can be turned to lock in your preferred grind setting.
+The Hario Skerton is one of the best hand grinders for traveling coffee enthusiasts or even home enthusiasts on a limited budget.